HIV Center Postdoctoral Training Program:

 Each fellow is provided with a training stipend, and limited funds for travel and general research training costs associated with the fellowship.
 All recipients of NIH research fellowships must sign an agreement with the NIH that they will fulfill a "service payback" commitment in return for their postdoctoral support.
 Under the provisions of this commitment, postdoctoral fellows in the first 12 months of their training program will incur an obligation which can be satisfied by an additional 12 months of NIH-supported research training or an equal number of months of health-related research or teaching.
 Individuals completing two years of postdoctoral support have no further service obligations stemming from postdoctoral support.
 Trainees who complete less than two years of training may be liable for a financial payback obligation for part or all NIH-funded training.

 Trainees must have received their doctorate (or medical) degree at the time of appointment, demonstrate a commitment to a career in human sexuality and/or HIV-related research, and have a record of academic excellence.
 To be appointed to the program applicants must be U.S. citizens, non-citizen nationals of the United States, or must have been lawfully admitted for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or must be in possession of other legal verification of such status).
 Individuals on temporary or student visas are not eligible.
 Candidates who are members of a minority ethnic group are strongly encouraged to apply.
 We are an equal opportunity employer.

 If you are interested in the Program and want to apply, download the application form and submit it with your CV to email@example.com.
-There is currently one open position that will be filled once a suitable candidate is identified.
-One more position will become available in July 2018, for which applications are due on December 1, 2017.
+Two positions will become available in July 2020, for which applications are due on December 1, 2019.
 For further information please contact firstname.lastname@example.org.